Preventive Pest Control - Do-It-Yourself Tips for Homeowners

 - Monitor your home for any moisture problems and rectify them promptly.

-and illnesses to humans.
-Remove access to what pests want -- namely, shelter,
+transmit diseases and illnesses to humans.
+Remove access to what pests want -- namely,

-water, and food -- and they will go elsewhere.
-These preventive pest control tips can
+shelter, water, and food -- and they will go elsewhere.
+These preventive pest control

 them from entering the house and becoming a problem.
 Prevention is the most